lapsumchan/MVMR-cML-SuSiE/README.md

 dim(step2.res$mvdat$exposure_beta)
 [1] 187  43
 ```

-Moreover, the indices of invalid IVs which are stored in `step2.res$invalid.idx`:
+In other words, there are 187 instrumental variables (IVs) for the 43 exposures after data harmonization.
+Notice this harmonized data has not been filtered for invalid IVs.
+The indices of invalid IVs which are stored in `step2.res$invalid.idx`:
 ```
 step2.res$invalid.idx
 [1]  11  28  62  83  89  91  99 122 131 144